realitystrikes/My-Notes/OS/introduction.md

 Even when it is idle, it executes an idle process in the process context.

 Kernel Design -  Monolithic vs Microkernel
-> Monolithic - implemented entirely as single large processes running in a single address space.
+> Monolithic - implemented entirely as single large process running in a single address space.
 All services exist
 > and operate in a single kernel address space.
 Communication between components is quicker and the design is simple.
 This
 > means better performance.
 Most Unix varieties are monolithic.
 > Microkernels - functionality is broken down into separate processes called servers.
 Only the servers absolutely required are